Chintaram Tikariha

 Chintaram Tikariha (1880 – 21 November 1982) was an Indian strongman, agriculturalist, philanthropist and social worker.
 He also donated land and money for construction of schools.
 He was also widely known in the local community for his numerous physical feats.
 He was the subject of the 2025 documentary Chhattisgarh ke Bheem Chintaram.

-Early life
+Early & personal life

 Tikariha was born in 1880 at village Kumhari, Central Provinces, British India.
 His father, Dauaram Tikariha, was an affluent landowner.
-He later moved to Budgahan, in present day district Baloda Bazar.
+He later moved to Budgahan, in present-day district Baloda Bazar.
 In early 1900s, he married Victoria Bai.
 They had 2 sons and 3 daughters.
 After the death of his first wife he married Shree Bai.
 The couple was survived by 2 sons and 9 daughters together.

 Agricultural reforms

-In the mid 1900s, Tikariha, concerned by the challenges faced by agriculture in his native region, began a nationwide tour to study various agricultural practices.
+In the mid-1900s, Tikariha, concerned by the challenges faced by agriculture in his native region, began a nationwide tour to study various agricultural practices.
 Accompanied by fellow former freedom fighter Salik Chandrawanshi, they traveled across India, observing and learning diverse farming techniques.
 His efforts contributed to the introduction of wet rice cultivation in central Chhattisgarh, which is claimed to be a significant development for the region's agricultural practices.